gtzjh/MyModels/Log.md

 # Log

-## 20250223
+## 20250224

-Completed support for categorical variables in all models except CatBoost.
+Completed support for categorical variables in all models except for SHAP explanation.

-Next step is to implement compatibility with CatBoost.

-As well as the SHAP explanation with the encoded categorical features.

 ## 20250218